HHS/meshrdf/tree-numbers.md

 The following diagram illustrates the problem of tree numbers, that impose multiple overlapping hierarchical relationships between descriptors.
-In the diagram, every arrow indicates a skos:broader relationship.
+In the diagram, every arrow indicates a meshv:broader relationship.

 In this particular example, "Eye" belongs to two overlapping trees -- one that is depicted in green and one in purple.